MyGen-logo [ Projects | News | FAQ | Suggestions | Search | HotLinks ]

 • William Wallace 1272-1305

-• Edward "The Outlaw" Bruce, Robert's brother was King of Ireland for a few minutes - Larne Ireland
+• Edward "The Outlaw" Bruce, Robert's brother was King of Ireland - Larne Ireland

 • More about Edward the Bruce in Larne